pgspider/sqlite_fdw/README.md

 	);
 ```
 Following SQLs is correct for both SQLite and PostgreSQL because there is no column
-names with ASCII base latin letters *only*.
+with names composed from ASCII base latin letters *only*.

 ```sql
 	CREATE TABLE T_кир (